ceres-solver/ceres-solver/docs/source/modeling.rst

 .. class:: DynamicAutoDiffCostFunction

-   :class:`AutoDiffCostFunction` requires that the number of parameter blocks and their sizes be known at compile time, e.g., Bezier curve fitting, Neural Network training etc. It also has an upper limit of 10 parameter blocks.
-In a number of applications, this is not enough.
+   :class:`AutoDiffCostFunction` requires that the number of parameter blocks and their sizes be known at compile time.
+It also has an upper limit of 10 parameter blocks.
+In a number of applications, this is not enough e.g., Bezier curve fitting, Neural Network training etc.

      .. code-block:: c++